Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

 window header.
 This sets one of the panes to show you the UV/Image Editor window :kbd:`Shift-F10`, and the other pane to the 3D window :kbd:`Shift-F5`.

-Enter edit mode, as all unwrapping is done in Edit mode.
+Enter edit mode, as all unwrapping is done in Edit Mode.
 You can be in vertex, face, or edge selection mode.